 The Restaurant: The main dining room is called The Cedar Grill and features classic fine dining with locally sourced ingredients in a casual sophistication.
 For dinner we each had the seasonal salad with local vegetables and the steak with red wine sauce – perfectly prepared.
 Nothing could be more romantic than ending with a chocolate fondant.

 The Lounge: The Oak Bar is the perfect place for an afternoon indulgence or an evening nightcap.
 We love great bars with lots of ambiance and the Oak Bar offers it in spades – you just want to curl up in one of their big chairs with a beverage.

 The Concierge: There is not a dedicated concierge desk, however, the front desk was well versed in providing directions and assistance.

 The Spa and Recreational Facilities: The Spa Solis was the highlight of our stay.
 The massive spa complex has a 12m lap pool, an exercise room, a whirlpool and sauna along with numerous treatment rooms.
 We found we could spend hours here just relaxing.

 The Bed: In our experience, most hotel beds in Europe are a bit on the firm side.
-However, the bed at the Lough Eske Castle Hotel had a pleasant softness to it and was probably the most comfortable bed of our entire trip.
+However, the bed had a pleasant softness to it and was probably the most comfortable bed of our entire trip.